-Welcome to our new blog series on using and understanding web metrics.
-Each week, we’ll explore a common way to measure the success of your site and the uses, quirks and pitfalls of each.
-Today, we’ll start by covering why metrics matter and how to choose one that’s right for your business.
+The Understanding Metrics blog series covers how to use and understand web metrics.
+Each blog will explore a common way to measure the success of your site and the uses, quirks and pitfalls of each.
+Let’s start by covering why metrics matter and how to choose one that’s right for your business.

 The Big Question

 At the start of any new web project, it’s easy to jump straight into data collection, user research, design, and even development, and breeze by one very important question: What is this website for?

 Your organization has spent plenty of time thinking about short- and long-term goals.
 You understand what success looks like from the business end.
 You’re willing to invest in a new website to help drive that success.
 But, before diving in, let’s consider a couple of key things: